The Toddler Program is for ages 18-36 months.

 Families who enroll their toddlers at MIR are automatically given an "Ages & Stages Questionnaire" to help them get a complete picture of their child's development.
 If any concerns are identified, parents may be referred to their child's pediatrician or to appropriate specialists.
 Read the MIR Parent Handbook & Survival Guide for a complete description of our assessment process.

 About the Teachers

 Collectively, our three toddler teachers have more than 80 years’ experience working with young children.
-Two have been at MIR for more than 20 years and the third for more than 30.

 In addition to meeting the educational requirements of our license, they hold their AMI diplomas for this age group.
 Some of the toddler assistants are also fully Montessori trained.

 Enrollment options for the Toddler program include 2 (Th, F), 3 (M, T, W), or 5 (M-F) days a week.
-For the 2-day program, the teacher and the Admissions Office reserve the right to determine if the 2-day program option is in the best interest of a child.
-We may recommend beginning with the 3- or 5-day program for more consistency for the child, a smoother transition, and a more successful start in school with new relationships.
+For the 2-day program, the teacher and the Admissions Office reserve the right to determine if the 2-day program option is in the best interest of a student.
+We may recommend beginning with the 3- or 5-day program for more consistency for the student, a smoother transition, and a more successful start in school with new relationships.

-Children may also be enrolled for half-, full-, or all-day programs.
+Students may also be enrolled for half-, full-, or all-day programs.
 The Half Day program meets 9-11:45 a.m.
 The Full Day program meets 9 a.m.-3 p.m.
 The All Day program meets 9 a.m.-5 p.m.
 Extended care options are also available.
 If you are interested in our Toddler program, please be aware that this is a school, not a childcare program.
 We follow a school-year calendar, with a standard school holiday schedule and closures for necessary staff training and class preparation.